srobotta/moodle-database-presets/choice/README.md

 for each item respectively and also display the items ranked by the votes and not as they are defined in the list.

-For some reason, the `[[choice_first#name]]` placeholders did not work in the javascript template.
-Therefore the string is hard coded there.
+For some reason, placeholders like `[[choice_first#name]]` are not substituted in the javascript template.
+Therefore, the string is hard coded there.
 In case you change the names in the field list, make sure to change these here as well.
 In all other templates, the placeholders are used, so the terms update automatically.